Bears Ears National Monument

 Indian Creek is a scenic corridor along Highway 211 where visitors can enjoy a number of recreational activities.
 Climbers flock to this area in the spring and fall to test their skills on some of the best crack climbing routes in the country.
 Bird watchers keep their eyes peeled for raptors like Golden Eagles and Peregrine Falcons, which make their homes on Indian Creek’s sheer, dramatic cliffs.
 Campers settle into one of the area’s three designated campgrounds or find a dispersed site to enjoy an evening under the dark skies of southeastern Utah.

 Cedar Mesa and Comb Ridge are large landforms located in the southern portion of Bears Ears National Monument.
 These areas contain many cultural resources, which draw the attention and admiration of many recreationists.
 Backpackers and day hikers alike enjoy rugged routes through the deep gorges of Grand Gulch and the many canyons within Comb Ridge.
-Visitors may stop by Kane Gulch Ranger Station to chat with rangers, plan their trip, and learn more about this special place.
+Visitors may stop by Kane Gulch Ranger Station to chat with rangers, plan their trip, validate permits, and learn more about this special place.
 If you’re planning on backpacking or day hiking in this area, keep in mind that you may need a permit or pass to do so.

 San Juan River